FNNDSC/pl-covidnet-train/README.rst

 Combined run with pl-covidnet-generate-dataset and pl-covidnet-train
 ================================

 The covidnet-train plugin relies on the output from the covidnet-generate-dataset plugin.

+This plugin was tested on Ubuntu 18.04.

 This part explains the complete workflow to run the two steps: